9-12 Faculty

 tholladay@northstarcharter.org

-After graduating, Trevor moved to the Treasure Valley and got his Masters in Educational Leadership and married his wife Danica shortly after.
+After graduating, Trevor moved to the Treasure Valley and got his Masters in Educational Leadership at BSU and married his wife Danica shortly after.
+They now have a one year old named Jack who is following in his dad’s shoes loving the outdoors and being active.

-Last year was Trevor’s fifth year at North Star and he looks forward to meeting new students and families throughout the year.
+Trevor has taught 8 years at North Star and every year he looks forward to meeting new students and families.

 Shirley Rau